California Form 540 Instructions

 To claim more than two credits, use Schedule P (540), Part III.
 See Schedule P (540) instructions, "How to Claim Your Credits."

-claim the New Jobs credit on line 43, line 44, or line 45.
+Do not claim the New Jobs credit on line 43, line 44, or line 45.
 Only use line 42 to claim the New Jobs credit.

-Attach Schedule P (540) and any supporting schedules or statements to your Form 540.
+Important: Attach Schedule P (540) and any supporting schedules or statements to your Form 540.

-If you claim a credit with carryover provisions and the amount of the credit available this year exceeds your tax, carry over any excess credit to future years until the credit is used (unless the carryover period is a fixed number of years).
+Carryovers: If you claim a credit with carryover provisions and the amount of the credit available this year exceeds your tax, carry over any excess credit to future years until the credit is used (unless the carryover period is a fixed number of years).
 If you claim a credit carryover for an expired credit, use form FTB 3540, Credit Carryover and Recapture Summary, to figure the amount of the credit.
 Otherwise, enter the amount of the credit on Schedule P (540), Part III, and do not attach form FTB 3540.

 Credit for Joint Custody Head of Household - Code 170